onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * Reused components:

      * `EBH_TensionProfile_Field`.

    * Why it transfers:

-     * Q048 studies H0 and related cosmological tensions; early SMBH tension profiles provide an independent constraint on expansion history and structure growth.
+     * Q048 studies H0 and related cosmological tensions.
+Early SMBH tension profiles provide an independent constraint on expansion history and structure growth.

    * What changes:

      * The field is interpreted as a function of H0 and other cosmological parameters, not only of halos and black holes.